 Looking at the project in hand, it was clear that Cold Control would need to firstly select the right cooler, then build the control panel and manage the wiring of the units.

-Working with LU-VE, an Italian cooler manufacturer, Cold Control started the project by selecting two coolers to do the required duties.
-Next, AJ Grant, Refrigeration Development Manager at Cold Control, designed the control panel alongside control panel specialists, Frostechnic, that would operate the cooler in either mode.
+Working with an Italian cooler manufacturer, Cold Control started the project by selecting two coolers to do the required duties.
+Next, AJ Grant, Refrigeration Development Manager at Cold Control, designed the control panel alongside a control panel specialist that would operate the cooler in either mode.
 It was designed like a suitcase so that it was portable, with ‘plug and play’ functionality.

-Cold Control spent two days at Carrier & Watkins Hire’s depot in Lydney to build the prototypes – one for each model.
+Cold Control spent two days at the specialist temperature control client’s depot to build the prototypes – one for each model.
 Once finalised, the build itself took place at Cold Control’s workshop in Ropley, Hampshire.

-The frames and control valves for the system were supplied by Carrier Watkins & Hire.
+The frames and control valves for the system were supplied by the specialist temperature control solutions client.
 The coolers were mounted into each frame in the workshop.
 Next, they fitted the evaporators with commando sockets and wired the individual components to their corresponding socket.
 This included the complete wiring of the fans, defrost heaters, peripheral heaters, control valve, temperature probes; then connecting them to their commando socket on the cooler.
 All commando sockets for the components were different so that nothing could be incorrectly plugged into the wrong socket, ensuring optimum ease of use.
 These sockets matched the commando sockets on the control panel.
 With the wiring and addressing done on the cooler, Cold Control then needed to provide a 10m cable loom for each unit.
 Each loom was made up of 5 individual cables with commando sockets fitted at each end of each cable, then wrapped in a protective wrap.

 After wiring the coolers, the Glycol pipework from the valve to the cooler was then braised in, lagged and valve assembly completed.